 New Wilmington, Pa. woman faces three criminal homicide counts

-The woman whom a triple homicide suspect called his “mother” helped plan the robbery that led to the deaths.
+NEW CASTLE, Pa. — The woman whom a triple homicide suspect called his “mother” helped plan the robbery that led to the deaths.

 City police on Friday charged Jody Hammer, of New Wilmington, Pa., with three counts of criminal homicide, conspiracy to commit robbery and hindering apprehension, according to a media release from the department.